All Episodes

 In fact, he had already lost most of America.

-Interception had become reality.
+Perception had become reality.

 This was 1968, by the way, the Tet Offensive.

-And uh wanted to give you the details of it so that you would not be snerdly, as I mentioned earlier, learned only on this program a few years ago that the Tet Offensive was not an American defeat.
+Snerdley, as I mentioned earlier, learned only on this program a few years ago that the Tet Offensive was not an American defeat.

-And most people until the story is told do not realize that it was not an American defeat.
+And most people, until the story is told, do not realize that it was not an American defeat.

-At the Viet Cong blew it.
+And the Viet Cong blew it.

 Lost 45,000, didn't achieve a single objective, but somehow made us quit.

-Yeah, yeah, I know.
+Yeah, I know.

 We were massacred.

-United States suffered a massacre.
+The United States suffered a massacre.

 Liberal drive-by media at work.

-And back then, there was no EIB network or anything else to counter the absolute BS that came from the world's first class media liberal, Walter Cronkite.
+And back then, there was no EIB network or anything else to counter the absolute BS that came from the world's first-class media liberal, Walter Cronkite.

-Officials at an elementary school south of Boston have banned kids from playing tag, touch football, and any other unsupervised chase game during recess for fear they'll get hurt and hold the school liable.
+Officials in an elementary school south of Boston have banned kids from playing tag, touch football, and any other unsupervised chase game during recess for fear they'll get hurt and hold the school liable.

-See, they don't care if the kids get killed or get hurt, they're worried about being sued.
+See, they don't care if the kids get killed or get hurt.

-While there is no district wide ban on contact sports during recess, local rules have been cropping up.
+While there is no district-wide ban on contact sports during recess, local rules have been cropping up.

-Several school administrators around Attleboro, a city of about 45,000 residents took aim at Dodgeball a few years ago.
+Several school administrators around Attleboro, a city of about 45,000 residents, took aim at Dodgeball a few years ago.

 We all know that, saying it was exclusionary and dangerous.

-Another Willette parent, Celeste Delia said her son feels safer at recess because of the rule.
+Another Willette parent, Celeste DeLia, said her son feels safer at recess because of the rule.

 I've witnessed enough near collisions.